boostercloud/booster/docs/README.md

   public static projectUserPost(entity: Post, current?: UserReadModel) { //Here we can adapt the read model to show specific user information related with the Post entity}
 }
 ```
-In the previous example we are projecting the `User` entity using the user `id` and also we are projecting the `User` entity based on the `ownerId` of the `Post` entity
+In the previous example we are projecting the `User` entity using the user `id` and also we are projecting the `User` entity based on the `ownerId` of the `Post` entity.
+Notice that both join keys are references to the `User` identifier, but it's not required that the join key is an identifier.

 #### Authorizing read models

-Read models are part of the public API of a Booster application, so you can define who is authorized to query them.
-The Booster authorization feature is covered in [this](#authentication-and-authorization) section.
-So far, we have seen that you can make a read model publicly accessible by authorizing `'all'` to query it.
-You can also set specific roles providing the users role array in this way: `authorize: [Admin]`.
+Read models are the tool to build the public read API of a Booster application, so you can define who is authorized to query and subscribe to them.
+The Booster authorization feature is covered in [the auth section](#authentication-and-authorization).
+So far, we have seen that you can make a read model publicly accessible by authorizing `'all'` to query it or you can set specific roles providing an array of roles in this way: `authorize: [Admin]`.

 #### Querying a read model

-Read models are the read API for Booster applications and they can be accessed using the GraphQL queries.
-For every read model, Booster automatically creates all the necessary queries.
-For example, given this `CartReadModel` read model:
+For every read model, Booster automatically creates all the necessary queries and subscriptions.
+For example, given this `CartReadModel`:

 ```typescript
 @ReadModel({